alphagov/smart-answers/doc/development-workflow.md

 3. If/when you're happy with the PR:
   * Add a comment to say that the PR looks good.
-  * Add the "LGTM" label to allow people to see at a glance that the PR has been reviewed.
+  * Add the "Passed code review" label to allow people to see at a glance that the PR has been reviewed.

 4. Move the associated Trello card from "Code review" to "Fact check".